jb100plus/PrepareRmArchivBatchImport/Readme.md

 # PrepareRmArchivBatchImport

-the project is realized in c# with visual studio 2019 one workbook for to projects, its windows only
+the project is realized in c# with visual studio 2019 one workbook for two projects, its windows only

 what do we have is a solution as:
 * an executeable File .exe or